 "The internal audit charter is a formal document that defines the internal audit activity's purpose, authority and responsibility.
-The internal audit charter establishes the internal audit activity's position within the organisation, including the nature of the chief audit executive's functional reporting relationship with the board; authorises access to records, personnel and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.
-Final approval of the internal audit charter resides with the board."
+The internal audit charter establishes the internal audit activity's position within the organisation, including the nature of the chief audit executive's functional reporting relationship with the board; authorises access to records, personnel, and physical properties relevant to the performance of engagements; and defines the scope of internal audit activities.
+Final approval of the internal audit charter resides with the board".

-3.3 In relation to the public sector, it must:

-- define the terms 'board' and 'senior management' for the purposes of internal audit activity; - cover the arrangements for appropriate resourcing; - define the role of internal audit in any fraud-related work; and - include arrangements for avoiding conflicts of interest if internal audit undertakes non-audit activities. - 3.4 The current Internal Audit Charter was approved by the Audit, Risk and Scrutiny Committee on 12 February 2020.
+- 3.3 In relation to the public sector, it must: - Define the terms 'board' and 'senior management' for the purposes of internal audit activity. - Cover the arrangements for appropriate resourcing. - Define the role of internal audit in any fraud-related work. - Include arrangements for avoiding conflicts of interest if internal audit undertakes non-audit activities. - 3.4 The current Internal Audit Charter was approved by the Audit, Risk and Scrutiny Committee on 24 February 2021.
 There is a requirement that the Internal Audit Charter be reviewed annually.
-Such a review was completed by the Chief internal Auditor, and the Charter was considered to still be relevant.
-One minor change has been made to reflect the re-naming of the IJB's 'Audit and Performance Systems Committee' to the 'Risk, Audit and Performance Committee' (see page 7 under 'Reporting and Monitoring'). - 3.5 The Internal Audit Charter, which is attached as an appendix to this report, is based on the requirements of the PSIAS, the main requirements of which are: - 3.5.1 Relationships between the chief audit executive (Chief Internal Auditor), chief financial officer, chief executive, the audit committee and other key officers are defined. - 3.5.2 The purpose, authority and responsibility of Internal Audit must be formally defined in the Charter which must be consistent with the Definition of Internal Audit, the Code of Ethics and the Standards. - 3.5.3 The nature of assurance services provided to the organisation must be defined. - 3.5.4 The mandatory nature of the Definition of Internal Auditing, the Code of Ethics and the Standards must be recognised in the internal audit charter. - 3.6 Other important considerations include establishing Internal Audit's independence and ensuring that it is free from interference in determining the scope of internal auditing, performing work and communicating results.
+Such a review was completed by the Chief internal Auditor, and the Charter was considered to still be relevant and as such is presented to the Committee with no proposed amendments. - 3.5 The Internal Audit Charter, which is attached as an appendix to this report, is based on the requirements of the PSIAS, the main requirements of which are: - Relationships between the chief audit executive (Chief Internal Auditor), chief financial officer, chief executive, the audit committee, and other key officers are defined. - The purpose, authority and responsibility of Internal Audit must be formally defined in the Charter which must be consistent with the Definition of Internal Audit, the Code of Ethics, and the Standards. - The nature of assurance services provided to the organisation must be defined. - The mandatory nature of the Definition of Internal Auditing, the Code of Ethics and the Standards must be recognised in the internal audit charter. - Other important considerations include establishing Internal Audit's independence and ensuring that it is free from interference in determining the scope of internal auditing, performing work, and communicating results.
 This includes the reporting of any impairment to that independence (either in fact or appearance), scope limitations, and restrictions on access to records, etc to appropriate parties.